Cow (Mario)

 Cows (ウシ, Ushi), also referred to as Moo Moos (モーモー, Mō Mō), are a species in the Mario Kart series, a sub-series of the Mario franchise.
 They resemble real-world cows, and typically walk on all four legs.

-They originally appeared in the 1996 game Mario Kart 64 as a non-playable character on the track Moo Moo Farm, and later on the track Moo Moo Meadows in the 2008 game Mario Kart Wii.
+The Cows originally appeared in the 1996 game Mario Kart 64 as a non-playable character on the track Moo Moo Farm, and later on the track Moo Moo Meadows in the 2008 game Mario Kart Wii.
 Outside of the Mario Kart series, they also appear in the Mario Party series and Mario & Sonic at the London 2012 Olympic Games.
 A Cow is a playable character in the 2025 game Mario Kart World, with its inclusion inspiring the addition of other previous Mario series non-playable characters as racers.

 The Cows have been received positively by video game journalists and fans since their inception, with a significant popularity spike following their appearance in Mario Kart World.
 The Cows' playable appearance in that game inspired a large amount of fan works featuring the character, but also resulted in pushback by animal rights group PETA, as well as by critics regarding the Cows' ability to eat presumed beef products in the game.

 Appearances

 Cows first appeared in the 1996 video game Mario Kart 64 as non-playable characters in the background outside the perimeter of the track Moo Moo Farm.
 They later appeared on the track Moo Moo Meadows in the 2008 video game Mario Kart Wii, where they could walk onto the track and become obstacles to players.
 Both tracks were later remade in Mario Kart DS and Mario Kart 8 respectively.
 In Mario Kart Tour, a Mii costume themed after the Cows can be found, as well as a kart; the costume later returned in Mario Kart 8 Deluxe.
 Cows can also be seen on advertisements on other tracks, such as Toad's Turnpike.
 In the 2025 video game Mario Kart World, Moo Moo Meadows reappears as a track with the Cows repising their roles as obstacles, but a Cow was also chosen to be a playable character.
 The game also features multiple missions with non-playable Cows, including a mission involving driving while dodging Cows or where the Cows are being abducted.
 Unlike many characters in the game who receive unlockable alternate costumes through consuming the game's Dash Food item, the Cow has none.
 Outside of the Mario Kart series, Cows can be seen in the Mario Party series, Mario Pinball Land, Mario & Sonic at the London 2012 Olympic Games, and Yoshi's Crafted World.
 They are also included in a Mario-themed collection of skins in the game Minecraft, replacing its cows.

+The Cow is planned to appear in the "Bowser's Rumbling Race" set in the upcoming Lego Super Mario Minifigure range which is scheduled to release in January 2027.